AppPETs/PrivacyService/README.md

 Changing the certificates require you to restart the P-Service.

 ### Trusting Self-signed Certificates

+⚠️ Only use self-signed certificates during development and testing, not for production.

 Note that you need to trust the certificate as it is self-signed and not signed by a trusted Certificate Authority (CA).